 Race Report: Bommarito Automotive Group 500

-The teams head to Portland this week for the Grand Prix of Portland which will be broadcast live on NBC Sports Network on Sunday, Sept.
-1 starting at 3 p.m.
+The team will head to Portland, Ore. this week to test before the Labor Day weekend race in the Rose City which will be broadcast on NBC on Sunday, Sept.
+4 starting at 3 p.m.
 ET.